-For those who can’t commit to 2 years with the Peace Corps, IVHQ offers affordable, safe and responsible volunteer travel opportunities for 1-24 weeks in over 30 countries, including Costa Rica, Bali, South Africa, Kenya, Italy and Fiji.
+For those who can’t commit to 2 years with the Peace Corps, IVHQ offers affordable, safe and responsible volunteer travel opportunities for 1-24 weeks in over 50 destinations, including Costa Rica, Bali, South Africa, Kenya, Italy and Fiji.

 Established in 2007, IVHQ has grown to become the world’s leading volunteer travel organization, offering a variety of projects for volunteer travelers, including Teaching, Childcare, Community Development, Medical, Construction and Renovation, Turtle Conservation and Wildlife Conservation.

-With volunteer program fees starting from $180 for 1 week, you will not find a more affordable and trustworthy Peace Corps alternative.
+With volunteer program fees starting from $20 (approximately $20) per day including accommodation, you will not find a more affordable and trustworthy Peace Corps alternative.